ibm-cloud-docs/direct-link/cloud-exchange-automation.md

 **Step 7:**

 You must **AGREE** to the Terms and Conditions before you can place the IBM Cloud Direct Link order.
-Please read the Terms and Conditions carefully, because they contain important technical information that you must understand before proceeding. **(Note: If the terms and conditions are not accepted, an IBM support ticket will be generated upon placing the order.)** The  figures that follow show the screens you may see, based on your selection at this step.
+Please read the Terms and Conditions carefully, because they contain important technical information that you must understand before proceeding.

+If the terms and conditions are not accepted, an IBM support ticket will be generated upon placing the order.
+{:note}

+The figures that follow show the screens you may see, based on your selection at this step.

 The following figure shows the Terms and Conditions screen: